kupehtci/DOCUMENTATION/REACT/React - Events.md

 # React - Events

-React has the same events as HTML that react based on user events, like click, change, mouseover and others.
+React[^1] has the same events as HTML that react based on user events, like click, change, mouseover and others.

 This events are written in camelCase syntax instead of plain text like `onClick` instead of `onclick` and the React event handlers need to be written in between `{}`: